-Insurance companies reward accident-free drivers with clean driving records by offering them lower rates.
-This means a claim could impact your policy premium.
-If you are partially or entirely at fault, this could result in a premium increase.
+Insurance companies reward not-at-fault drivers with clean driving records by offering them lower rates.
+This means a claim could impact your policy premium if you are partially or entirely at fault.

 But fear not, there are plenty of accidents that will have no impact on your rates.
-If you have an otherwise clean driving record and no previous at-fault claims, then you can give yourself additional protection in the form of “accident forgiveness,” which prevents your rates from rising even if you’re deemed at-at fault in an accident.
+If you have an otherwise clean driving record and no previous at-fault claims, then you can give yourself additional protection in the form of accident forgiveness coverage, which prevents your rates from rising even if you’re deemed at-at fault in an accident.
 Just be sure to do this before the accident so that you’re covered, and read the accident forgiveness policy carefully, as always.